LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

        ^^suppress_text_output,
        {circle('#2', Color)}::print.

+The ``suppress_text_output/0`` and ``suppress_binary_output/0``
+predicates work by redirecting standard output to the operating-system null device.
+But the application may also output to e.g. ``user_error`` and other streams.
+If this output must also be suppressed, several alternatives are described next.

 Output of expected warnings can be suppressed by turning off the corresponding linter flags.
 In this case, it is advisable to restrict the scope of the flag value changes as much as possible.